Dead by Daylight: Perks

+Alternative game modes

+The game received its first alternative game modes in 2024.
+These modes retain the base gameplay, but make certain additions.
+They are added to the game on a rotating basis.

+The first was "Lights Out" featuring darker map settings and removes the ability to equip perks or bring items.
+This mode was playable in February 2024, September 2024, and August 2026.
+The September 2024 iteration was Castlevania themed.
+The second mode, "My Little Oni", was added during April Fools' Day 2024 and featured normal gameplay with the killer being extremely large and survivors being minuscule.
+"Chaos Shuffle" is a mode which randomizes the perks equipped for all players.
+It was playable in May–June 2024, September–October 2024, January 2025, March 2025, April–May 2025, June 2025, January 2026, and July–August 2026.
+The January 2025 iteration was Dungeons & Dragons themed, while the June 2025 version was The Witcher themed.

+The "2v8" game mode features larger maps, a new class system, and lobbies of 10 players total.
+The first iterations were playable from July to August 2024 and in November 2024.
+The game mode returned in February–March 2025 with a Resident Evil theme.
+The May 2025 iteration of 2v8 was GhostFace themed.
+The November 2025 version was themed around Silent Hill and Castlevania.
+The February-March 2026 iteration was themed around Chucky.
+The April–May 2026 iteration was Attack on Titan themed.
+Another iteration was playable in August 2026 and the September iteration was themed around Alien.

 Setting

 Premise

 A group of four Survivors must elude one Killer obsessed with sacrificing them on hooks to a malevolent being called the Entity.
 The Survivors' perspectives are third-person, while most Killer's perspectives are first-person.
-(Note: The Good Guy was added to the game in 2023, becoming the first Killer to feature a third-person view.
-The Krasue, added in 2025, featured an alternate mode which enables a third-person view.)
+(Note: The Good Guy was added to the game in 2023, becoming the first Killer to feature a third-person view.The Krasue, added in 2025, featured an alternate mode which enables a third-person view.)
 The Survivors can only fight back by stunning the Killer or using items such as flashlights to blind them.
 Survivors can also vault over obstacles much faster than the Killer, providing a means of escape.
 Survivors use these obstacles and tools to help them elude the Killer for as long as they can.
 In order to escape, Survivors must repair five of the seven generators scattered across the map to power up the exit gates.
 They must then open the exit gates and escape through them; the final Survivor may also find an unmarked escape hatch to jump into, though the hatch can be shut if the Killer finds it first.
 Repairing generators can be made quicker through items such as toolboxes, repairing a generator alongside other Survivors, or if certain perks are equipped to help the process along.